 How do I get to the ship?

 Depending on your location and the ship's location, you may fly to the nearest airport.
 In most cases, this will be at the crewmembers' expense for the first contract.
-Once employees successfully complete their first contract, transportation is provided by the company.

 What should I pack?

 Since cabin space is very limited, it is recommended that employees bring only what is needed.
 If you are flying, you may want to check the luggage allowance with the airline.
 Some suggestions would be: Clothing: jeans and/ or long pants, sweater, shirts, belt(s), shorts and t-shirts, appropriate shoes, tennis and/or beach shoes, and swimsuit Toiletry: deodorant, razors, brush/comb, toothbrush/paste, shampoo, shaving cream, sunblock.
 Other: travel alarm clock, medication, beach towel, camera, walkman//MP3 player, and hair dryer.